 1. battery system is expensive to build the house and buy the cages.

-(iii) Slate or wire floor system: This is made raised walls.
+(iii) Slate or wire floor system: This is made of raised walls.
 The birds are kept in the slated or wired floor.
 The droppings which collect beneath are collected for disposal occasionally.

 Advantages of battery system of poultry management